 ASC is proud to be an ISO 9001 certified company.

-ASC has two fully owned subsidiaries.
+ASC has three fully owned subsidiaries.

 NAROM AS, Norwegian Centre for Space Related Education, offers lectures, courses and hands-on activities at all levels of education within subject areas related to space, such as space technology, space physics, atmosphere and environment.
 For more information go to: www.narom.no.